N8WM/lethal-com-mods/README.md

 This tutorial assumes you already have Lethal Company installed.
 It is important that you follow the steps in this order.

-0. If you don't have Git installed on your device, download it through [this link](https://gitforwindows.org) and follow the installation instructions
+0. If you don't have Git installed on your device, download it through [this link](https://gitforwindows.org)
+   - Double-click the downloaded file and follow the installation instructions
+   - I recommend following all default options
+   - You can remove the installation file once you are finished installing Git

-1. Open the Lethal Company game folder
+2. Open the Lethal Company game folder
    - Open the game folder using Steam
    - `Game settings button` > `Manage` > `Browse local files`